 This would be the much hyped about Kam's Roast (#01-04/05/06/07 Pacific Plaza, 9 Scotts Road), offshoot of the Michelin starred Kam's Roast Goose in Wan Chai, Hong Kong.
-Obviously, the name of the restaurant doesn't have the word 'goose' because the AVA does not allow the geese from China they are using to be imported here and they've replaced geese with duck.
+Obviously, the name of the restaurant doesn't have the word 'goose' because the AVA does not allow the geese from China they are using to be imported.
+Geese has been replaced with duck here.

 We happened to be in the vicinity looking for dinner and I decided to walk over to see if there was a crowd.
 It happened that there wasn't a queue so I thought I'd lay my notions of this place to rest.